cubic-vm/cubic/README.md

 See https://ubuntu.com/esm or run: sudo pro status

+The list of available updates is more than a week old.
+To check for new updates run: sudo apt update

 The programs included with the Ubuntu system are free software;
 the exact distribution terms for each program are described in the